 The things we witness or experience as a child often affect us as adults.
 Some people end up becoming more driven as a way of coping with their issues.
 Others find it challenging to learn effective ways of dealing with childhood trauma.
 They end up turning to self-destructive behavior like substance abuse problems.
 It’s essential that anyone admitting themselves to a treatment program for addiction or mental health disorders dial with childhood trauma.

 Understanding Childhood Trauma

 There are many ways that childhood trauma takes a toll on us as children.
 Many young people must live with ongoing stress from living in a dangerous environment.
 Some find themselves trying to survive a household where they experience abuse from those charged with taking care of them.

 Childhood trauma does not always come from ongoing events.
-A one-time experience can also leave their marks on us as adults, including surviving a natural disaster or living through a car crash or other accident.
-Most one time events happen unexpectedly.
+A one-time experience can also leave its marks on us as adults, including surviving a natural disaster or living through a car crash or other accident.
+Most one-time events happen unexpectedly.
 Leaving the child very little time to process the event that just occurred.

 The type of event that may leave us dealing with childhood trauma as adults typically include the following factors:

 - It repeatedly continues for an extended period